When things are a bit more difficult to explain.

 What we bring

-An unusually deep practitioner and academic combination.
+A practitioner and academic combination.
 Twenty-five years of brand strategy across complex categories, alongside active academic research in consumption, identity, and the marketing of high complexity propositions.
 We don't just do this work we study it.
 That depth shows up in the ideas, the frameworks, and the willingness to think harder than most.